Football at the 2025 SEA Games

-The football tournament at the 2025 SEA Games will be held from 3 to 18 December in Thailand.
-The men's matches will held in Bangkok, Chiang Mai and Songkhla city, while the women's matches will held in Chonburi.
+The football tournament at the 2025 SEA Games were held from 3 to 18 December in Thailand.
+The men's matches were held in Bangkok and Chiang Mai city, while the women's matches was held in Chonburi.
+The draw took place in Bangkok on 19 October 2025.

-Associations affiliated with FIFA might send teams to participate in the tournament.
+Associations affiliated with the ASEAN Football Federation (AFF) might send teams to participate in the tournament.
 There were no age restrictions on women's teams.
 For men's teams, the age limit were under-22 (born on or after 1 January 2003) with no overage players being allowed like the 2023 tournament.

-The draw was held on 19 October 2025.
+Vietnam were the four-time women's defending champions, but got defeated by the Philippines in the gold medal match.
+Indonesia were the men's defending champions but did not get past in the group stage.
+For Thailand, this is the fourth conclusive times that neither men's nor women's teams failed to achieved gold medal, the first time since 1967 the men's team failed to achieve gold medal on their home soil, and the first time ever the women's team failed to achieve gold medal on their home soil.